 2018

-Art Market Budapest, Booth of Ani Molnár Gallery
+Art Market Budapest, Ani Molnár Gallery

 Photo Fairs Shanghai, Shanghai, BROWNIE (CN)